-- If DSLBD determines that an individual or business enterprise has failed to use commercially reasonable best efforts to meet the subcontracting requirements established in §2-218.46, DSLBD shall assess a civil penalty equal to 10% of the dollar volume of the contract that the beneficiary or certified joint venture was required but failed to subcontract. - Penalties provided shall be in addition to any other causes of action or remedies, legal or equitable that may be available. - Any person may file a complaint with DSLBD alleging a violation of the 2014 Act against an applicant for registration as a CBE or certified joint venture. - o The complaint must be in writing, sworn to by the complainant, and notarized. - DSLBD may dismiss the complaint without a hearing if it determines that it is frivolous or otherwise without merit. - If DSLBD does not dismiss the complaint, DSLBD will hold a hearing on the complaint within 3 months of its filing. - DSLBD shall have the authority to issue subpoenas requiring the attendance of witnesses and to compel the production of records, papers, and other documents at the hearing. - After the hearing if DSLBD determines that the respondent violated the 2014 Act or regulations, DSLBD shall issue a decision and order, accompanied by findings of fact and conclusion of law, and any penalty permitted by this section. - DSLBD may downgrade the certification of registration of a CBE that ceases to meet the requirements of a particular category of certification; provided the CBE still qualifies as a LBE. - A CBE or certified joint venture may appeal to the Office of Administrative Hearings (OAH): - o DSLBD's denial of an application for certification; - o DSLBD's revocation or change to a previously issued certification; or - An enforcement action taken pursuant to §2-218.63 - OAH shall consider the appeal pursuant to §2-1831 et seq. and § 2-1801.01 et seq. and rules promulgated pursuant to those acts. - OAH shall conduct the hearing based on the record developed by DSLBD.
-OAH's decision shall be the final administrative decision.
+- Deemed ineligible from consideration for government assisted projects with the District government for a period of not more than 5 years; - It shall be a violation, and penalties may be assessed if DSLBD determines that an individual or business enterprise has willfully failed to cooperate in an audit or investigation conducted by: - The District Auditor pursuant to §1-204.55; or - The Chairman of the Council or the chairperson of the committee of the Council that conducts an investigation pursuant to §1-201.13. - DSLBD shall assess a civil penalty of not more than \$5,000 for a violation of this subsection (§2-218.63(b)). - If DSLBD determines that an individual or business enterprise has failed to use commercially reasonable best efforts9 to meet the subcontracting requirements established in §2-218.46, DSLBD shall assess a civil penalty equal to 10% of the dollar volume of the contract that the beneficiary or certified joint venture was required but failed to subcontract. - Penalties provided shall be in addition to any other causes of action or remedies, legal or equitable that may be available. - Any person may file a complaint with DSLBD alleging a violation of the 2014 Act against an applicant for registration as a CBE or certified joint venture. - The complaint must be in writing, sworn to by the complainant, and notarized. - DSLBD may dismiss the complaint without a hearing if it determines that it is frivolous or otherwise without merit. - If DSLBD does not dismiss the complaint, DSLBD will hold a hearing on the complaint within 3 months of its filing. - DSLBD shall have the authority to issue subpoenas requiring the attendance of witnesses and to compel the production of records, papers, and other documents at the hearing. - After the hearing if DSLBD determines that the respondent violated the 2014 Act or regulations, DSLBD shall issue a decision and order, accompanied by findings of fact and conclusion of law, and any penalty permitted by this section. - DSLBD may downgrade the certification of registration of a CBE that ceases to meet the requirements of a particular category of certification; provided the CBE still qualifies as a LBE.

-&lt;sup>6 "commercially reasonable best efforts" shall require that the beneficiary or certified joint venture take all actions that a similarly situated beneficiary or certified joint venture would take to accomplish the goal; provided, that the beneficiary or certified joint venture shall not be required to expend amounts that are disproportionate to the benefit being obtained.
+9 "commercially reasonable best efforts" shall require that the beneficiary or certified joint venture take all actions that a similarly situated beneficiary or certified joint venture would take to accomplish the goal; provided, that the beneficiary or certified joint venture shall not be required to expend amounts that are disproportionate to the benefit being obtained.